Our Science

 We leverage our strengths in chemistry, genetic target selection and validation, and AI-enabled drug discovery to uncover promising new ways to fight disease.

-Target Therapeutic Area Discovery Preclinical Phase 1
+Target Therapeutic Area Discovery Preclinical Phase 1 Phase 2

-LRRK2 Systemic Inflammation and Parkinson’s
+LRRK2 Parkinson’s Disease

-TYK2 Systemic Inflammation, Neuroinflammation, MS
+Central TYK2 Neuroinflammation, MS

 This is Just the Beginning